+44 (0)1865 613144 (PA); +44 (0)1865 618329 (direct)

 Translational neurobiology of psychiatric disorders

 An important starting point for the work is that many genes which affect risk of developing psychiatric disorders have been identified, but much less is known about how, why, and when, these factors increase risk.
 Underlying my research is the assumption that they operate to affect brain development, plasticity, and function, and our work is designed to investigate and clarify this.
 I have a particular interest in the risk genes which represent potential treatment targets.
-Genes of interest at present include CACNA1C, catechol-O-methyl transferase (COMT) and GRM3 (mGlu3).
+Genes of interest at present include CACNA1C and catechol-O-methyl transferase (COMT).

 I trained in medicine and psychiatry in Oxford and London, and was a Wellcome Trust Senior Research Fellow before being appointed to my present post in 1997.
 I was awarded a Chair in 2000.
 I have published over 300 papers (Scopus h-index 79; Google scholar 99; 37,900 citations), and several books, including The Neuropathology of Schizophrenia, The Shorter Oxford Textbook of Psychiatry, Lecture Notes: Psychiatry, and Schizophrenia with Daniel Weinberger.
 My clinical work centres on bipolar disorder and treatment-resistant mood disorder.
 I am a Deputy Editor for Biological Psychiatry and Biological Psychiatry Global Open Science.
 I have served on various Wellcome and MRC funding committees and chaired an NHS Research Ethics Committee, and sat on the REF 2021 Unit of Assessment 4 sub-panel.
 I have supervised 22 DPhils.
 Awards include the CINP/Paul Janssen Schizophrenia Prize (1998), the British Association for Psychopharmacology Senior Clinical Prize (1999), the A.E.
 Bennett Award of the Society of Biological Psychiatry (2004), the Joel Elkes Research Award of the American College of Neuropsychopharmacology (2005), the CINP Lilly Clinical Neuroscience award (2010), and the ECNP Clinical Neuropsychopharmacology award (2012).
 I was President of the British Association for Psychopharmacology (2014-2016).